 In order to select consumer households in each district for this final questionnaire, simple random sampling method (i.e., each member of the population has an equal chance of being chosen) was used.
-For this end, each district was divided into subdistricts.
-Then, face to face survey method was done with randomly selected heads of households n = Sample size
+For 3 this end, each district was divided into subdistricts.
+Then, face to face survey method was done with randomly selected heads of households (this could be either wife or husband) in various parts of the subdistricts in order to represent the population adequately.
+The survey was conducted either at their residence or at shopping centers.